NPDESTracker

 Made for the truck, not the desk.

-• Mobile-density UI — sticky action cells, tap targets sized for thumb use
+• Mobile-density UI with sticky action cells and tap targets sized for thumb use

 • Photo capture and GPS attached directly to the record being filled out